 - iii.
 The documentation for the claim clearly fails to support the claim as originally authorized; or - iv.
-The refusal is because (i) another Plan Sponsor is responsible for the payment, (ii) PHARMACY has already been paid for the health care services identified on the claim, (iii) the claim was submitted fraudulently or the authorization was based in whole or material part on erroneous information provided to PBM or Plan Sponsor by PHARMACY, Covered Person, or other person not related to PBM or Plan Sponsor, as applicable, or (iv) the person receiving the health care services was not a Covered Person eligible to receive them on the date of service and PBM and/or Plan Sponsor did not know, and with the exercise of reasonable care could not have known, of the person's eligibility status.
+The refusal is because (i) another Plan Sponsor is responsible for the payment, (ii) Pharmacy has already been paid for the health care services identified on the claim, (iii) the claim was submitted fraudulently or the authorization was based in whole or material part on erroneous information provided to PBM or Plan Sponsor by Pharmacy, covered person, or other person not related to PBM or Plan Sponsor, as applicable, or (iv) the person receiving the health care services was not a covered person eligible to receive them on the date of service and PBM and/or Plan Sponsor did not know, and with the exercise of reasonable care could not have known, of the person's eligibility status.
 Va.
-Code Ann. § 38.2-3407.15(B)(5).
+Code § 38.2-3407.15(B)(5).

-Neither PBM nor Plan Sponsor may impose any retroactive denial of a previously paid claim unless PBM or Plan Sponsor has provided the reason for the retroactive denial and (i) the original claim was submitted fraudulently, (ii) the original claim payment was incorrect because PHARMACY was already paid for the services identified on the claim or the health care services identified on the claim were not delivered by PHARMACY, or (iii) the time which has elapsed since the date of the payment of the original challenged claim does not exceed the lesser of (a) 12 months or (b) the number of days within which PBM and/or Plan Sponsor requires under the Agreement that a claim be submitted by PHARMACY following the date on which a health care service is provided.
-PBM or Plan Sponsor shall notify PHARMACY at least 30 days in advance of any retroactive denial of a claim.
+Neither PBM nor Plan Sponsor may impose any retroactive denial of a previously paid claim unless PBM or Plan Sponsor has provided the reason for the retroactive denial and (i) the original claim was submitted fraudulently, (ii) the original claim payment was incorrect because Pharmacy was already paid for the services identified on the claim or the health care services identified on the claim were not delivered by Pharmacy, or (iii) the time which has elapsed since the date of the payment of the original challenged claim does not exceed the lesser of (a) twelve (12) months or (b) the number of days within which PBM and/or Plan Sponsor requires under the Agreement that a claim be submitted by Pharmacy following the date on which a health care service is provided.
+PBM or Plan Sponsor shall notify Pharmacy at least thirty (30) days in advance of any retroactive denial of a claim.
 Va.
-Code Ann. § 38.2-3407.15(B)(7).
+Code § 38.2-3407.15(B)(7).

 Neither PBM nor Plan Sponsor may impose any retroactive denial of payment or in any other way seek recovery or refund of a previously paid claim unless PBM or Plan Sponsor specifies in writing the specific claim or claims for which the retroactive denial is to be imposed or the recovery or refund is sought, and provides a written explanation of why the claim is being retroactively adjusted.
 Va.
-Code Ann. § 38.2-3407.15(B)(8).
+Code § 38.2-3407.15(B)(8).

-This Agreement shall include, at the time it is presented to PHARMACY for execution, (i) the fee schedule, reimbursement policy, or statement as to the manner in which claims will be calculated and paid which is applicable to PHARMACY or to the range of health care services reasonably expected to be delivered by PHARMACY on a routine basis and (ii) all material addenda, schedules and exhibits thereto and any policies (including those referred to in subsection e above) applicable to PHARMACY or to the range of health care services reasonably expected to be delivered by PHARMACY on a routine basis and (ii) all material addenda, schedules and exhibits thereto and any policies (including those referred to in subsection e above) applicable to PHARMACY or to the range of health care services reasonably expected to be delivered by PHARMACY under the Agreement.
+This Agreement shall include, at the time it is presented to Pharmacy for execution, (i) the fee schedule, reimbursement policy, or statement as to the manner in which claims will be calculated and paid which is applicable to Pharmacy or to the range of health care services reasonably expected to be delivered by Pharmacy on a routine basis and (ii) all material addenda, schedules and exhibits thereto and any policies (including those referred to in subsection (e) above) applicable to Pharmacy or to the range of health care services reasonably expected.
 Va.
-Code Ann. § 38.2-3407.15(B)(9).
+Code § 38.2-3407.15(B)(9).